 No, when using the IVPN app keys are automatically generated and the public key uploaded to our server the moment you select the WireGuard protocol in the app.

-If you are not using an IVPN app you may also manually add a new public key via the WireGuard tab of the Client Area.
+If you are not using an IVPN app you can also generate and download WireGuard configuration files in the Client Area.

 What DNS server is used when connecting with WireGuard?